tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 {'Marge': 35, 'Homer': 36}
 ```

-Identical keys are *not* allowed in a Python dictionary, and so the second
+Since identical keys are *not* allowed, and so the second `'Marge'` overwrites
-`'Marge'` overwrites the first one, which may not, be what you want.
-This would
+the first one, which may not, be what you want.
+Changing the key slightly might
-be okay:
+work in some cases:

 ```
 >>> age = {'Marge 1': 34, 'Homer': 36, 'Marge 2': 35}  # okay, different keys for Marge